 iOS App Tracking · howto

 Including Onesecondbefore's consent solution in a mobile app requires additional steps to make sure your app follows Apple's App Store Review guidelines.
-As Apple's guidelines do not map one on one with Europe's GDPR requirements the following steps need to be implemented:
+As Apple's guidelines do not map one on one with Europe's GDPR requirements you will have to show both the App Tracking Request and the CMP.
+You basically have the following two options:

 Open WebView with consent page